U.S. Open Cup: History

 The tournament was expanded to 64 teams in 2012 with all MLS teams in the United States receiving an automatic berth; previously, MLS participants were determined through a qualifying tournament or were selected based on league standings.
 A rule change enacted in 2016 removed U.S. Open Cup entries for teams that were majority-owned by another team in a higher tier, which mostly affected USL Championship teams operated by MLS as reserve or developmental squads.

 The first round of the 2020 edition was suspended in March 2020 due to the COVID-19 pandemic.
 The tournament was canceled entirely in August 2020, with all qualified teams automatically qualified for the following year; however, the 2021 Open Cup was canceled as well, due to schedule congestion as an effect of the pandemic.
 The tournament resumed in 2022 with 71 professional clubs out of a total field of 103, both modern-era records.

 On December 15, 2023, Major League Soccer announced that its teams would no longer enter in the U.S. Open Cup starting in the 2024 edition, instead opting to send their MLS Next Pro teams.
 However, on December 20, 2023, U.S. Soccer announced that they had denied MLS the necessary waiver to allow affiliated MLS Next Pro teams to play in the tournament.
 A compromise announced on March 1, 2024, allowed eight MLS teams to participate with senior squads and eleven to be represented by MLS Next Pro teams; the teams participating in the 2024 CONCACAF Champions Cup will not send teams to the Open Cup.

 For the 2025 US Open Cup, US Soccer announced that 16 MLS teams would appear in the fourth round.
-For the first time in the modern era, the US Open Cup defending champions will not defend their crown with LAFC participating in the CONCACAF Champions Cup.
+For the first time in the modern era, the U.S. Open Cup defending champions will not defend their crown with LAFC participating in the CONCACAF Champions Cup.